FocusedLoop/PC-Part-Picker-Scrapper-to-JSON/README.md

 ## Overview
 A Python bot designed for scraping PC build data from PCPartPicker using **Selenium, regex, BeautifulSoup**, and an older version of **PyPartPicker**.
 The bot includes **anti-Cloudflare mechanisms** and **NordVPN IP rotation** to bypass detection.

-**This project was created for learning purposes only.** The scraped files are filled with sample data only.
+**This project was created for learning purposes only.** The scraped files contain only sample data.
 The goal was to explore how websites implement bot detection and protection mechanisms.

+During development, the bot successfully collected **over 10,000 PC builds** from PCPartPicker.
+However, due to a bug in the data collection process, **duplicate builds were scraped**, reducing the final cleaned dataset to **6,000 unique builds**.
+This issue has since been **fixed**, but the project is no longer maintained as Cloudflare has adapted to detect the bot.

 ## Features
 - **NordVPN IP Rotation**: Prevents detection by switching IP addresses.